 Several years ago, Serrano embarked on a personal mission to learn first-hand what makes for great teaching across the academic spectrum.
 He observed classes at Rutgers University-New Brunswick and Rutgers University-Camden as well as at eight major research universities nationwide.
 With the encouragement of then Senior Vice President for Academic Affairs Barbara Lee, Serrano visited nearly 60 classes in 2017 and 2018, ranging from computer science to economics to law.

 “I wanted to understand what makes the best teaching,” he says.
 “And eventually I decided that what I need to do is develop a sense of community here at Rutgers around a shared interest in teaching.”

 He didn’t have to look very far.
 Serrano’s colleagues at SAS had similar ideas.
 And he soon became involved in the launch of a bold new effort aimed at advancing teaching in the humanities.
-The program, “Humanities Plus: The 21st Century Learner,” was developed by SAS Dean for Humanities Michelle Stephens in discussion with Vice Dean for Undergraduate Education Susan Lawrence and provides internal grants for faculty members developing teaching strategies that can reach students in our technology-saturated era.
+The program, “Humanities Plus: The 21st Century Learner,” was developed by then SAS Dean for Humanities Michelle Stephens in discussion with Vice Dean for Undergraduate Education Susan Lawrence and provides internal grants for faculty members developing teaching strategies that can reach students in our technology-saturated era.

 “Without imposing any one particular approach to teaching, the grants are designed to encourage professors at all ranks to imagine, design, and apply innovative approaches to teaching and learning geared explicitly and intentionally to the 21st century learner,” Stephens says.